delphidabbler/codesnip/trunk/Docs/ReadMe.txt

-A feature of CodeSnip is the ability to test compile snippets in its main database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009, 2010, XE and XE2) and FreePascal.
+A feature of CodeSnip is the ability to test compile snippets in its main database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009, 2010, XE, XE2 and XE3) and FreePascal.
 User defined snippets can also be test compiled providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about the available compilers and so test compilations cannot be performed.
 You must tell CodeSnip about the available compilers by using the "Tools | Configure Compilers" menu option.
 The resulting dialogue can automatically detect all installed versions of supported Delphi compilers at the click of a button.
 Free Pascal, where installed, must be set up manually.
+The Welcome page displays a list of compilers it has been configured to work with.

 Compilers that do not use English as their output language will need further configuration.
 See the help file for information (look up "configure compilers